nodevalet/nodevalet/README.md

 NodeValet keeps its files in `/var/tmp/nodevalet` and its logs in `/var/tmp/nodevalet/logs`

-We've added a few small scripts to make the most common commands a lot easier.
-You can just enter these on the command line:
+We've added a few small scriptlets to make the most common commands a lot easier.
+You can simply enter these on the command line:

 `autoupdate` runs the autoupdate script to check for new binaries (rather than wait for the scheduled check)
 `checkdaemon` will check if all masternodes are correctly synced